There were many beautiful houses in Manila…

 The Eugster residence, Calle General Solano, San Miguel District.
 It was later acquired by the prominent lawyer Jose Moreno Lacalle in the 1890s.
 Afterwards, it was acquired by the industrialist Michael Goldenberg in 1950.
 It was forcibly acquired by Madame Imelda Romualdez Marcos from the Goldenberg family in the early 1970s.
 It is the most elegant extant example of late 19th century Filipino residential architecture.

 However, it must be noted that the famous and grand “escalera principal” of the Eugster/Moreno Lacalle/Goldenberg mansion was a postwar renovation/addition.

 The Mariano Limjap residence, Calle General Solano, San Miguel district.

-Mariano Limjap was an immensely rich man and it is said that he left +- Php 10 million to each of his 10 children upon his death in the early 1900s [ his estate must have been worth Php 100 million ].
+Mariano Limjap was an immensely rich and handsome man with aristocratic tastes.
+Born to wealth and accustomed to elegance, his house was furnished with European furniture as well as pieces by the redoubtable “Ah Tay” of Binondo, and was littered with expensive French and English decorations.
+It is said that he left +- Php 10 million to each of his 10 children upon his death in the early 1900s [ his estate must have been worth Php 100 million ].